Illumina/manta/src/markdown/mantaUserGuide.md

 identifiable in the absence of copy number analysis and large-scale de-novo assembly.
 Detectable types are enumerated further below.

-For each structural variant and indel, Manta attempts to align the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend homology sequence and/or inserted sequence between the breakends.
+For each structural variant and indel, Manta attempts to assemble the breakends to basepair resolution and report the left-shifted breakend coordinate (per the [VCF 4.1][1] SV reporting guidelines), together with the any breakend homology sequence and/or inserted sequence between the breakends.
 It is often the case that the